BrainBox-Interactive/Epsilon-Legacy/README.md

 - overhaul notepad

 Minimum:
+43 MB of memory
-128 MB of memory
+4 MB of video memory
 1 processor
-512 MB of storage
+16 MB of storage